Saýat District

 Found in January 1925 with the same name in Lenin Province (today Lebap), it became directly subordinate to the Turkmen SSR government following the abolishment of Chardzhuyskiy in September 1930.

 In November 1939, it became part of the then newly formed Chardzhou Province before its province's dissolution in January 1963, twenty-four years later.

-It rejoined Chardzhou again in December 1970, where it remains in place until 2017, where the Turkmen parliament absorbed the district into Sakar.
+It rejoined Chardzhou again in December 1970, where it remains.

+On 25 November 2017, Turkmen parliament dissolved Sakar District and added its territories to Saýat District.